bonzill/Sequence_alignment-/README.md

 **How to Use**
 Clone the repository.
-Run the script to see the alignment of the provided DNA sequences.
+You can just run the script to see the alignment of the provided DNA sequences.
-Feel free to modify the sequences for your own analysis!
+Feel free to modify the sequences for your analysis!

 **Acknowledgments**
-Special thanks to the online programming community and educational resources that guided me through this project.
+Thanks to the online programming community and educational resources that guided me through this project.